You may print or reproduce this article provided the title and

 Have you ever considered buying your own home weather station?

-something to give them a little more information about what's
+Whenever something interesting, dangerous or even disastrous happens with the weather, many people think about buying something to give them a little more information about what's happening outside.

-Maybe something to give them direct information about the
+Maybe something to give them direct information about the approach of a hurricane or a potentially destructive storm.

 Or maybe something as simple as being warned about frosts